 Acquisition editors are the ones who determine if the book would be a profitable choice for the publisher.

 Developmental editors work closely with the authors to structure the content of the book.
 They have a precise idea of the big picture and hence shape the book to cater to the target audience.
 Developmental editors often work with authors of non-fiction.

-Substantive editors work towards improving overall clarity, logical flow and readability of the book.
-In case of non-fiction writing, the substantive editors also ensure that only the right conclusions are drawn from the text presented.
+Substantive editors work towards improving the overall clarity, logical flow and readability of the book.
+In the case of non-fiction writing, the substantive editors also ensure that only the right conclusions are drawn from the text presented.

 How a book editor works with an author

 Generally, the editor is the single point of contact between the author and the publishing house.
 A book editor liaises between the author and the publisher to explain mutual needs.
 An author is generally sensitive to what he writes.
 During the editing process, the author’s work is under constant scrutiny and subject to many alterations.
 An editor gives much-needed reassurance to the author during this stage.
 Book editors need to be gentle but persistent until they achieve their desired result.
 An effective editor will ensure the style and tone of the book are consistent throughout the publication.

 Book editors have a clear and concise idea about what they want from their authors, how to sweet talk authors to cut down on unwanted material or include new information and when to leave their authors alone.